Aims of the Committee

-Kathryn Bartram (Development & Marketing Director), Reed’s School
+Kathryn Bartram (Development & External Relations Director), Reed’s School

 Sharmaine's career started in international development aid followed by 25 years working in corporate communications, marketing and PR mainly in the media and broadcasting world with the likes of Thames Television, Sky and Capital Radio.
 She joined Reed's in 2008 to start the alumni relations function.